-INTERNATIONAL BUSINESS MACHINES CORPORATION PROVIDES THIS PUBLICATION "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED

-WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR.
-PURPOSE.
-Some jurisdictions do not allow disclaimer of express or implied warranties in certain transactions, therefore, this statement may not apply to you.
+INTERNATIONAL BUSINESS MACHINES CORPORATION PROVIDES THIS PUBLICATION "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Some states do not allow disclaimer of express or implied warranties in certain transactions, therefore, this statement may not apply to you.

-This publication could include technical inaccuracies or typographical errors.
+This information could include technical inaccuracies or typographical errors.
 Changes are periodically made to the information herein; these changes will be incorporated in new editions of the publication.
-IBM may make improvements and/or changes in the product(s) and/or the program(s) described in this publication at any time.
+IBM may make improvements and/or changes in the product(s) and/or the program(s) described in this publication at any time without notice.